Check it out; we got this exclusive offer for you guys. You can get free stuff when you buy stuff 🙂 Enjoy

-Plastic straws are single-use throwaway items, think (plastic water bottles, to-go food containers, plastic cutlery, and plastic-lined coffee cups).
+Plastic straws are single-use throwaway items (plastic water bottles, to-go food containers, plastic cutlery, and plastic-lined coffee cups).

 It means you use these items for around 4-6 minutes and then discard it.
-This creates a huge problem because straws don’t biodegrade into soil again, they eventually turn into microplastics which enters the food chain.
+This creates a huge problem because straws don’t biodegrade into soil again; they eventually turn into microplastics, entering the food chain.

 In the U.S. alone it is estimated that we use 500 million straws every day.

-Most of us have seen the footage of the turtle that had a straw stuck in its nose.
-What a devastating little clip.
-If you haven’t seen it here you go!
+Most of us have seen the turtle’s footage that had a straw stuck in its nose—what a devastating little clip.
+If you haven’t seen it here, you go!

-This video was taken by biologist Christine Figgener and it took two years for people to take action and start banning straws.
+Biologist Christine Figgener took this video, and it took two years for people to take action and start banning straws.

 The next step on your journey to zero waste is to say “No to Straws”.